loadsmart/culture/careers/eng-manager.md

 - Act to resolve conflicts in the team that could not be resolved by the team members themselves
 - Rethink team structure if team has grown too big

-## Line management (TL+)
+## Line management

 - Approve time-off requests
 - Review compensation of team members with upper engineering management
 - Do weekly or bi-weekly 1:1 meetings in a regular basis with team members
 - Constantly provide feedbacks on team members' work, and also do it formally through quarterly check-ins
 - Work with HR on a plan when disciplinary and/or performance issues may occur
-- Work with ICs on their promotion packages in case you agree with sponsoring them
+- Work with ICs on their promotion packet in case you agree with sponsoring them

 ## Roadmap Planning